Magnon corner states in twisted bilayer honeycomb magnets

-In this work, we reveal that an SOTMI can be realized in the TBHM at the large commensurate angle, without the Dzyaloshinskii-Moriya interaction.
-We adopt a simple, minimal spin model, which consists of two honeycomb FM layers with the nearest-neighbor intralayer exchange interaction coupled by the FM or antiferromagnetic (AFM) interlayer exchange coupling, to describe the TBHMs with collinear order.
+In this work, we reveal that an SOTMI can be realized in the TBHM at the large commensurate angle, without requiring the Dzyaloshinskii-Moriya interaction.
+We adopt a simple, minimal spin model which consists of two honeycomb FM layers with the nearest-neighbor intralayer exchange interaction coupled by the FM or antiferromagnetic (AFM) interlayer exchange coupling, to describe the TBHMs with collinear order.
 For our purpose, we assume that the interlayer exchange coupling is sufficiently weak compared to the intralayer Heisenberg interaction.
 Therefore, the out-of-plane collinear magnetic order is favored under weak interlayer coupling.
-We obtain the effective magnon Hamiltonian by use of the Holstein-Primakoff transformation to bosonize the spin model.
+Furthermore, we obtain an effective magnon Hamiltonian in terms of the Holstein-Primakoff transformation to bosonize the spin model.
 Based on numerical diagonalization, we show that the FM interlayer coupling can give rise to an energy gap associated with the nontrivial higher-order topology characterized by a mirror winding number, resulting in an SOTMI in the TBHM.
-The SOTMI supports two magnon in-gap corner states at mirror symmetric corners.
+The SOTMI supports two in-gap magnon corner states localized at mirror symmetric corners.
 The magnon corner states are robust against symmetry-preserving disorder.
 In contrast, in the case of AFM interlayer coupling, the TBHM system remains gapless and has magnon Dirac dispersion.
 Our work, together with these works on higher-order topology in twisted photonic \cite{PhysRevB.103.214311,yi2021strongly} and acoustic \cite{wu2021observation} materials, suggest a natural strategy to realize bosonic higher-order topological insulators.

-\emph{Model.}--- We consider a twisted AA-stacked bilayer honeycomb magnets with the commensurate angle $\theta=21.78^{\circ}$, whose spins are localized at the hexagon vertices marked by red and blue dots, as shown in Fig.~\ref{fig1}(a).
+\emph{Model.}---We consider a twisted AA-stacked bilayer honeycomb magnets with the commensurate angle $\theta=21.78^{\circ}$, whose spins are localized at the hexagon vertices marked by red and blue dots, as shown in Fig.~\ref{fig1}(a).
 The spin Hamiltonian is formulated on the twisted bilayer honeycomb lattice, which reads